Pulling back information geometry: Related work

 \section{Related work}

-Besides stochastic decoder models there is rich literature on models with deterministic decoders.
-Autoencoders \citep{rumelhart:nature:1986} and generative adversarial networks \citep{goodfellow:neurips:2014} are two prominent examples.
-Our work is not applicable to this setting, and a series of papers have investigated such deterministic decoders \citep{shao2018riemannian, chen2018metrics, laine2018feature}.
-As demonstrated in Sec.~\ref{sec:compare_metrics_with_gaussians_generators_uq} stochasticity is essential to shape the latent space according to the data manifold. \citet{hauberg:only:2018} argues model uncertainty plays a role much akin to topology in classic geometry, in that it, practically, allow us to deviate from the Euclidean topology of the latent space.
+The literature is rich on deterministic generative models such as autoencoders \citep{rumelhart:nature:1986} and generative adversarial networks \citep{goodfellow:neurips:2014},and a series of papers have investigated such deterministic decoders \citep{shao2018riemannian, chen2018metrics, laine2018feature}.
+However, our work is not applicable to this setting.
+As demonstrated in Sec.~\ref{sec:compare_metrics_with_gaussians_generators_uq} stochasticity is essential to shape the latent space according to the data manifold. \citet{hauberg:only:2018} argues model uncertainty plays a role much akin to topology in classic geometry, in that it, practically, allows us to deviate from the Euclidean topology of the latent space.

-Our constructions rely on information geometry, and Fisher-Rao metrics in particular \citep{nielsen:2020}.
-Our work is well within the spirit of information geometry, but does not represent typical usage of this theory.
-The most prominent examples of information geometry is within optimization with \emph{natural gradients} \citep{martens2014new, martens2015optimizing} Markov Chain Monte Carlo methods \citep{girolami:2011} and hypothesis testing \citep{nielsen:2020}.
-Information geometry provides a rich family of alternative divergences over the here-applied KL-divergence.
+Our constructions rely on information geometry and in particular Fisher-Rao metrics \citep{nielsen:2020}.
+While our work is within the spirit of information geometry, it does not represent typical usage of this theory.
+Information geometry has been widely used in the context of optimisation with \emph{natural gradients} \citep{martens2014new, martens2015optimizing}, Markov Chain Monte Carlo methods \citep{girolami:2011} and hypothesis testing \citep{nielsen:2020}.
+The key difference between natural gradients and our work is the space we wish to explore: in the case of the natural gradients, the shortest path is obtained on the space of the weights of the neural networks, while we aim to explore the latent space of a VAE.
+It can also be noted that Information geometry provides a rich family of alternative divergences over the here-applied KL-divergence.
 We did not investigate their usage in our context.

 To make use of the here-developed tools, we may lean on techniques for statistics on manifolds.
 These provide generalizations of a long list of classic statistical algorithms \citep{zhang2013probabilistic, hauberg:tpami:princurve, fletcher2011geodesic}.
 We refer the reader to \citet{pennec:jmiv:2006} for a gentle introduction to this line of research.